cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/creating-tables/linking-data.md

 ### 2.2 Allow Display in Linked View <a href="#allow-display-in-linked-view" id="allow-display-in-linked-view"></a>

-‌If this option is unchecked, it prevents users from showing this column in another table.&#x20;
+‌If this option is unchecked, it prevents users from showing this column in another table.

 For example, if you have an ID card # within an employees table, you may not want to display it to the rest of the company because it simply would not be relevant when they are linking to employees and want to see additional information (such as department, title, location).
 Arguably, a lot of these columns are also taken care of by access controls (since most people will not have access to view that column).‌